Durisvk/EOSS2/README.md

 To use templating engine Twig you just need to name your view as: `xyz.twig.php`.
 That's all you need to do to enable Twig as your templating engine.
 Note that xyz can be anything you want.
 If you want to clear your cache stored templates just remove everything from the `temp` directory.

 To use Blade templating engine just save your view as: `xyz.blade.php`.

+To use Latte templating engine save your view as: `xyz.latte.php`.

+You can for example (if needed) use one templating engine for some views and another for some other views.

 # Data Binding